molly/manager-README/README.md

 I encourage you to write down some things you want to chat about ahead of time, because they can be hard to think of or bring up in the moment.
 If you struggle with bringing them up, feel free to send me a vague agenda ahead of time.
 If you don't know what to talk about, say so.
 We can use that as a topic.

 These are some interesting articles I've read about one-on-ones, though I don't necessarily agree with all of the points: [1](https://getlighthouse.com/blog/effective-1-on-1-meetings/), [2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c).
-If you have thoughts on either, that might make a good topic to include in a one-on-one!
+If you have thoughts on either, that might make a good topic to include in a one-on-one.

 ## Work–life balance